pes18fan/simple-programs/README.md

 # c-and-web-stuff

-Just a bunch of simple programs in C, JavaScript and PHP.
+Just a bunch of simple programs in a bunch of languages.